Is It Illegal to Not Have Health Insurance in NC? Separate the Fact from Fiction

 One of the questions we hear a lot is if it’s illegal to not have health insurance in NC.
 No, it’s not illegal at all.
 Former President Obama signed the Affordable Care Act (ACA) into law in 2010 in hopes of ensuring every U.S. resident had access to affordable health care coverage, even if they had preexisting conditions.
 Subsidies and the cost-sharing group enrollment pools helped lower costs.
 Those who didn’t enroll in a health insurance program faced a tax penalty for not meeting the mandate.

 ACA is still a law, but tax penalties do not exist as of 2019.
 It’s not illegal if you don’t have health insurance, but it’s insurance coverage you should carefully consider if you don’t have it through your employer or a Medicaid or Medicare plan.
-Our insurance experts at Carolina Insurance Professionals are also here to answer any other questions you may have, such as:
+Our health insurance brokers at Carolina Insurance Professionals are also here to answer any other questions you may have with their expertise, such as:

 Do You Have to Have Health Insurance in North Carolina?